uc-cdis/fence/README.md

 ## Token management

-Fence utilizes OpenID Connect flow (an extension of OAuth2) to generate tokens for clients.
+Fence utilizes [OpenID Connect](#OIDC) to generate tokens for clients.
 It can also provide tokens directly to a user.

 Clients and users may then use those tokens with other Gen3 Data Commons services to access protected endpoints that require specific permissions.

-We use JSON Web Tokens (JWTs) as the format for all tokens.
-There are following types of tokens:
+We use JSON Web Tokens (JWTs) as the format for all tokens of the following types:

-- OIDC id token, this token is supposed to be used by OIDC client to get user's identity from the token content
+- OIDC ID token: this token is used by the OIDC client to get a user's identity from the token content
-- OIDC access token, this token can be sent to Gen3 services via bearer header and get protected resources.
+- OIDC access token: this token can be sent to Gen3 services via bearer header and get protected resources.
-- OIDC refresh token, this token can be sent to fence to request a new access / id token.
+- OIDC refresh token: this token can be sent to fence to request a new access / id token.